Henry Barnard Kümmel

-Henry Barnard Kümmel (1867 - October 23, 1945) was a State Geologist for the State of New Jersey during the 20th century who worked extensively in the management of the Morris Canal after its acquisition by New Jersey.
+Henry Barnard Kümmel (1867 – October 23, 1945) was an American geologist, State Geologist for New Jersey.
+He worked in the management of the Morris Canal after its acquisition by the state.

 Biography

 Kümmel was born in 1867 in Milwaukee, Wisconsin.
 His wife was Charlotte C. Kümmel.
 He studied geology under Rollin D. Salisbury at Beloit College, furthering his studies with graduate work at Harvard and the University of Chicago.

 Kümmel was an elder at Prospect Street Church and sat on the judicial commission for the trial of Rev. Dr. J. Gresham Machen in 1935, but resigned his post before the conclusion of the trial.

-Two quit board in Machen trial; Successors chosen after one of those named is said to sympathize with pastor.